joycecq/joycecq.github.io/_pages/markdown.md

 Honors and Awards
 ==

+* 2024 Excellent Doctoral Thesis Nomination Award, China Education Society of Electronics
-* Outstanding Graduate of Heilongjiang Province 2023
+* 2023 Outstanding Graduate of Heilongjiang Province
-* Outstanding Graduate of Harbin Institute of Technology 2023
+* 2023 Outstanding Graduate of Harbin Institute of Technology
-* National Scholarship of Graduate Student 2022
+* 2022 National Scholarship of Graduate Student
-* Internship Scholarships for International Organizations 2022
+* 2022 Internship Scholarships for International Organizations
 * Outstanding Student of Harbin Institute of Technology (6 times in HIT, 2014-2022)
-* Huawei Scholarship 2021
+* 2021 Huawei Scholarship
-* China Scholarship Council 2021
+* 2021 China Scholarship Council
-* Outstanding Graduate of Harbin Institute of Technology 2018
+* 2018 Outstanding Graduate of Harbin Institute of Technology
-* Top 10 Students of School of Electronics and Information Engineering 2017
+* 2017 Top 10 Students of School of Electronics and Information Engineering
 * Merit Student of Heilongjiang Province (twice in HIT, 2016-2017)
-* National Scholarship of Undergraduate Student 2016
+* 2016 National Scholarship of Undergraduate Student
-* First Class Scholarship of Outstanding Curriculum, 2015
+* 2015 First Class Scholarship of Outstanding Curriculum

 Professional Services
 ==